 When organizations go forth in developing a course, a process is set in motion involving instructional designers, learner experience course developers, writers, editors, graphic designers, and other team members contributing to course content creation.

-However, their work is not a mechanical exercise and they need guidance in how to produce course content that is tailored towards their audience’s needs and aspirations for learning.
+However, their work is not a mechanical exercise and they need guidance on how to produce course content that is tailored to their audience’s needs and aspirations for learning.
 This is where journey mapping comes into play.

 To determine how plotting out a learner’s journey impacts the process used to create and sell online courses, let’s take a more detailed look at the ins and outs of journey mapping.

 What is journey mapping in the world of training?

 By failing to prepare, you are preparing to fail.